aenix-io/kubefarm/README.md

 ## Preparation

-There is a number of dependencies needed to make kubefarm working:
+There is a number of dependencies needed to make kubefarm work:

 * **[Kubernetes]**

-  The parent admin Kubernetes cluster is required to deploy user Kubernetes-in-Kubernetes control-planes and network booting servers for them.
+  The parent admin Kubernetes cluster is required to deploy user Kubernetes-in-Kubernetes control-planes and network booting servers.
-  You can deploy admin Kubernetes cluster using your favorite installation method, for example you can use [kubeadm] or [kubespray].
+  You can deploy admin Kubernetes clusters using your favorite installation method.
+For example, you can use [kubeadm] or [kubespray].

   [kubeadm]: https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/high-availability/
   [kubespray]: https://github.com/kubernetes-sigs/kubespray

-  You might want untaint master nodes to allow run workload on them
+  You might want to untaint your master nodes to run workloads on them

   ```bash
   kubectl taint nodes --all node-role.kubernetes.io/master-